P-22: Burial

-After a necropsy, P-22 was transported from San Diego to the Natural History Museum of Los Angeles County.
-A blessing ceremony was held by museum officials and descendants from Gabrieleño/Tongva, Tataviam, and Chumash, Gabrielino-Shoshone, Akimel O'otham, and Luiseño Tribes to "welcome P-22 back to his homeland".
-His remains were stored in a freezer at the museum until he was buried on March 4 in the Santa Monica Mountains at an undisclosed location.
-The funeral was done in collaboration with local Indigenous partners, the California Department of Fish and Wildlife, the Natural History Museum and the National Park Service.
+After P-22's necropsy, he was transported to the museum, where officials and descendants from Gabrieleño/Tongva, Tataviam, Chumash, Gabrielino-Shoshone, Akimel O'otham, and Luiseño tribes held a blessing ceremony to "welcome P-22 back to his homeland".
+P-22's remains were stored at the museum until he was buried on March 4 at an undisclosed location in the Santa Monica Mountains.
+The burial was done in collaboration with local Indigenous partners, the California Department of Fish and Wildlife, the Natural History Museum, and the National Park Service.